 Use an app like Simplenote to store your list electronically so you can move items from one store’s list to another if your first choice of locations doesn’t have the item in stock.
 You can also share your list with others so they can help you shop.
 For groceries, the grocery master list can help you remember items you might otherwise forget.

-If your memory of store layouts is really good, you can further break down those store-based lists by in-store location.
+If your memory of store layouts is excellent, you can further break down those store-based lists by in-store location.
 This will help you not double back.
-As you work your way through your list, aisle by aisle, sticking to your list also helps you stay within budget.
+As you work your way through your list, aisle by aisle, sticking to your list also enables you to stay within budget.

 Delegate and Ask for Help